-Pro-EU Liberal Democrats win parliamentary seat from UK PM Johnson's Conservatives
+UK's pro-EU Liberal Democrats win parliamentary seat in blow to PM Johnson

 The Liberal Democrats had previously held the seat from 1997 until 2015, when it was won by Davies.
 In the 2017 snap election he held the seat with a majority of just over 8,000 votes.

+The Brexit Party, led by prominent Brexit campaigner Nigel Farage, was only launched in April and rode a wave of anger over the government’s failure to deliver Brexit to sweep to victory in the United Kingdom’s European Parliament election in May.

+“If the Brexit Party do hang around and the Conservative Party doesn’t deal with them effectively, ie. if we don’t show signs that we are leaving Europe by the end of October, then that could really have some repercussions for our vote not just in seats like this but across the UK,” Nick Ramsay, a Conservative member of the Welsh Assembly told Sky News.

-Reporting by Rebecca Naden; Writing by Kylie MacLellan; Editing by Elizabeth Piper and Sandra Maler
+Reporting by Rebecca Naden; Writing by Kylie MacLellan; Editing by Elizabeth Piper, Sandra Maler and Michael Perry